nirvana/amnesic/README.md

 The Forgetful Cache.
 Simple elixir cache that ejects members before too long.

-**amnesic** maintains an in memory table (probably HashDict backed by ETS) of key/value pairs.
+**amnesic** maintains an in memory table of key/value pairs.
 When started, amnesic needs to know how good of a memory to have.
-Given this figure, it spawns a process that periodically goes thru the table and cleans out any member that was there during its last run.
+Given this figure, it spawns a process that periodically goes thru the table and cleans out any member that hasn't been requested since its last run.
+This is a simple form of LRU.
+It can also be set to re-fetch items that have gotten stale, using a supplied callback.

-It's meant that you use this for data that doesn't change very often (and its ok if it is out of date as much as the length of the timer you set up), but that is read very often, to minimize hitting a more resource intensive answer to your query.
+### Purpose

+This is meant improve performance in situations where you're frequently fetching the same data from a database.
+Presumably the database is on another machine, and reading memory is vastly faster than going over the network.
+Naturally, the data can get stale, and so even frequently requested data needs to be updated periodically.

 Canonical example: Caching DNS records.
 They change rarely, but are read a lot, and it's ok if they are a few minutes out of date.